-

 Continuing to plan for the future through projects such as our Stormwater Management Framework and upgrade of the Waikanae Water Treatment Plant is our way of committing to and protecting the vision and aspirations of iwi and our community before we lose our ability to do so.

-We expect Government will reimburse us appropriately for all debt relating to investment in water assets, including any incurred between now and transition on 1 July 2024.
+We expect Government will reimburse us appropriately for all debt relating to investment in water assets, including any incurred between now and the transition on period.

 See our funding page for more information.